surbhit20/Audio-Deepfake-Detection-using-Spectrograms/README.md

-# Audio Deepfake Detection using TensorFlow
+# Audio Deepfake Detection using Spectrograms

 This python based model built using TensorFlow is predominantly made for the classification of synthetic audio.
 In this model,  we will feed Mel-Spectrogram feature to our model as input.
 We can simply consider Mel-Spectrogram as 2D image which x-axis represents time and y-axis represents frequency information.
 Hence, we can consider this problem as an Image Classification Problem.